 One of the most famous silversmiths was Paul Revere.
 He took charge of a silver rolling mill following the Revolutionary War.
 He was able to increase production with more uniform results than most other silversmiths, setting the standard for consistent and efficient production with his bestselling products such as sterling silver flatware.

 Due to the mass production of goods brought on by the Industrial Revolution, silversmithing by hand quickly became a less desirable trade.
 Between the late 1800s and early 1900s, owning sterling silver flatware was the fashionable thing to do, and many companies were created to meet the increasing demand.
 However, by World War II, the craze had come to a halt due to the high labor costs required to make the pieces.
 By that time, only the wealthy purchased this fancy flatware, while other consumers wanted less intricate pieces that were easier to wash.

 In the modern era, sterling silver is still widely used in a variety of objects that you probably see and use every day.

 Sterling silver is found in many common items you probably have lying around your house, including:

 - Tableware: serving trays, cutlery, napkin rings, and table decor

 - Office supplies: paper clips, mechanical pencils, and letter openers

-- Salons: mirrors, brushes, manicure supplies, and hair clips
+- Salon supplies: mirrors, brushes, manicure supplies, and hair clips

 - Jewelry: necklaces, earrings, rings, and bracelets